objectbox/objectbox-dart/dev-doc/updating-c-library.md

   from [objectbox_c.dart](../objectbox/lib/src/native/bindings/objectbox_c.dart)
   to [enums.dart](../objectbox/lib/src/modelinfo/enums.dart).
 - Check the changed files, make any required changes in the Dart library (like method signature changes).
-- ⚠️ Update minimum C library and core version and notes as needed in [bindings.dart](../objectbox/lib/src/native/bindings/bindings.dart).
+- ⚠️ Update minimum C API and core version and notes as needed in [bindings.dart](../objectbox/lib/src/native/bindings/bindings.dart).

-  Note: the embedded C library and core version can be looked up for Android from the relevant core repository release tag and for Swift from its repos release tag and the core commit it points to.
+  Note: the embedded C API and core version can be looked up for Android from the relevant core repository release tag and for Swift from its repos release tag and the core commit it points to.